 Water (TH)

 The only equipment requiring water services will be the power dump circuits for the Spectrometer Solenoids.
-This will be a small amount of work and can be included to other packages of work.
+This will be a small amount of work and can be included in other packages of work.

 Power and Instrumentation (IM)

 Power for the rack position behind the North wall can come from the power boards adjacent to the RF area, the boards that will eventually feed the RF amplifiers that will ultimately be sited in this position.
 Cable management will be required to serve the racks, overhead and the power feed for the magnets from the supplies will extend under the false floor.
 Instrumentation will follow the same route from the magnets under the false floor to the control racks.
 The power supplies for the Spectrometer Solenoid requires a power feed from a transformer currently located in the trench, investigation is required to confirm operation of the transformer in the generated field.